-Adaptive Gameplay49: AI enables serious games to dynamically adapt to the player's behaviour, skills, and learning progress.
+Adaptive Gameplay : All enables serious games to dynamically adapt to the player's behaviour, skills, and learning progress.
 By employing machine learning algorithms, games can analyse player actions and make real-time adjustments to provide personalized challenges and content.
-For example, in educational games, AI can assess a student's performance, identify areas of weakness, and tailor the game's difficulty level or content to suit the individual's needs.
+For example, in educational games, All can assess a student's performance, identify areas of weakness, and tailor the game's difficulty level or content to suit the individual's needs.

-Intelligent Agents50: AI-powered intelligent agents can enhance the realism and complexity of serious games by simulating human-like behaviours.
-These agents can act as virtual characters, opponents, teammates, or instructors, offering interactive and engaging experiences.
-For instance, in medical simulations, AI-driven virtual patients can exhibit realistic symptoms, respond to treatments, and provide valuable feedback to trainees.
+Intelligent Agents: Al-powered intelligent agents can enhance the realism and complexity of serious games by simulating human-like behaviours.
+These agents can act as virtual characters, opponents, teammates, or instructors, offering interactive and engaging

-49 Dobrovsky, A., Borghoff, U. M., & Hofmann, M. (2019).
+&lt;sup>49 Dobrovsky, A., Borghoff, U. M., & Hofmann, M. (2019).
 Improving adaptive gameplay in serious games through interactive deep reinforcement learning.
 Cognitive infocommunications, theory and applications, 411-432.

-50 Wooldridge, M. (1999).
-Intelligent agents.
-Multiagent systems: A modern approach to distributed artificial intelligence, 1, 27-73.
+Wooldridge, M. (1999).
+Intelligent agents, Multiagent systems: A modern approach to distributed artificial experiences.
+For instance, in medical simulations, Al-driven virtual patients can exhibit realistic symptoms, respond to treatments, and provide valuable feedback to trainees.